adityamangla11/NILMTK_models/README.md

 ### What is NILMTK? (https://github.com/nilmtk/nilmtk)
 NILMTK is a toolkit designed to help researchers evaluate the accuracy of NILM algorithms.

-This repository contains two models, one utilises self-attention mechanism, and the other builds on it by adding positional encoding
+This repository contains two models, one utilises self-attention mechanism, and the other builds on it by adding positional encoding.
 Both these models were able to drastically outperform the benchmark aglorithms provided in NILMTK for comparative purposes.